SensusAccess gives you a way to listen to your reading list.

 - JMP statistical graphics

 SensusAccess also works with a number of languages.
 Some target formats even support multilingual contents.

-- The SensusAccess e-learning course that is available at no charge.
-It’s divided into 9 modules.
-Modules 1–6 will help most users, while modules 7–9 provide advanced help for those creating documents with a greater level of accessibility
+- The free SensusAccess e-learning course is divided into 9 modules.
+Modules 1–6 provide basic support, while modules 7–9 offer advanced help with creating accessible documents.

 - Conversion results are best for documents that are primarily text, including multilingual documents and those with complicated elements, as long as they comply with accessibility standards (i.e. proper use of headers and formatting).